Fair Cake-Cutting in Practice: Theory

 In a strategic framework, given a cake $[0,1]$ and a set of agents $N$, a procedure $p$ is a function from the revealed valuation function of each agent to an allocation $A$.
 We write $p_i(v_i, v_{-i})=A_i $ to denote the cake allocated to agent $i$ by procedure $p$, where $v_{-i}$ denotes the reported valuation functions of all other agents except $i$.
 We use the following standard property to study which procedures are robust to strategic behavior. \begin{definition}The procedure $p$ is {\it strategy-proof} if for every agent $i$, every collection of valuation functions $(v_i,v_{-i})$, and every other valuation function $v'_i$,

 \end{definition}

-Note that the definition is a strict one: a procedure is strategy-proof only if behaving truthfully is a dominant strategy for every player.\footnote{This is the standard notion of strategy-proofness in mechanism design.
-For a weaker notion in the context of cake-cutting, see \cite{brams2006,brams2008}.} Therefore, it is not surprising that: \begin{lemma} 2ACC, 2SCC, $n$DS$, n$LD, $n$EP and 3SC are all not strategy-proof. \end{lemma}
+Note that the definition is rather demanding: a procedure is strategy-proof only if behaving non-strategically is a dominant strategy for every player.\footnote{This is the standard notion of strategy-proofness in mechanism design.
+For weaker notions see \cite{brams2006,brams2008} and \cite{ortega2019obvious}.} Therefore, it is not surprising that: \begin{lemma} 2ACC, 2SCC, $n$DS$, n$LD, $n$EP and 3SC are all not strategy-proof. \end{lemma}

 Lemma \ref{thm:strategyproof} is also well-known; \cite{brams2006} in particular discuss many examples of how all these procedures can be manipulated.